webhasan/leo-product-recommendations/README.txt

 * Fixed theme compatibility

 = 1.8.0 =
-* Added animation in added to cart and recommendations heading
+* Added animation is added to cart and recommendations heading

 = 1.7.0 =
 * Improved plugin documentation